Cippo95/smaug_tests/README.md

 I have been able of testing also the systolic array that sadly works only for
 convolutions: folders with -sys appended have this enabled.
+I have enabled this appending `--use-systolic-array` to trace.sh and run.sh (where they call SMAUG binary) and copying in gem5.cfg the configuration of the systolic array from a file provided in SMAUG.

 I also provide some script to analize the stats.
 `bash stats.sh PATH/TO/STATS.TXT`